 Students placed on financial aid removal may continue to enroll at Walters State without financial aid if they are eligible to re-enroll according to institutional policies and have the resources to pay their fees.

 If a student registers for a future term prior to grades being evaluated for the current term, the aid posted for future terms will be cancelled as a result of being placed on financial aid removal.
-If the student is receiving a loan, the Financial Aid Office will cancel the student loan for the future term and return the funds to the lender.

 Students who become ineligible to receive financial aid due to failure to meet the above measurements may submit a letter of appeal to the Executive Director of Financial Aid and the appeals committee if extenuating circumstances precluded them from meeting these standards.
 Documentation must be provided to substantiate the reason of appeal.
 Only complete and legible appeals will be considered.